-Facilities Manage ement (cont.): Does this event inv volve a live band? ○ Yes O No If YES, are the perf formers CalArts students? ○ Yes O No IF YOU ANSWERE FOR APPROVAL.
-D NO, THE ASSOCIATE VICE E PRESIDEI NT/CHIEF OPERAT ING OFFICER (AVP/COO) MUST SIGN First and Last nam es of non-student performer ^S: Signature: Date: orginatare.
-ASSOCIATE VICE PRESIDENT C/CHIEF OPERATIN NG OFFICER form will automati Monitors in th cally include your event in e your event if publicity is requested.
-Comple inications to publicize the program through: ting this email to subscribers Do you want Comr munications to publicize? ○ Yes O No DI EASE SEND AD DITIONAL PUBLICITY MAT EDIALS TO ), cotc@calarts odu f this event is a fundraiser, S FUNDRAISER FORM 14 DA ities Coordinator to discuss terms and comp lete the Is this event/perform rmance a fundraiser? ○ Yes ○ No IF YES, THE ASSO CIATE VICE PRESIDENT/CHI EF FINAN CIAL OFFICER (AV P/CFO) MUST SIGN HERE FOR APPROVAL.
-Signature: Date: ASSOCIATE VICE PRESIDENT CONTRACTOR CONTRACTOR AL OFFICER participants and au d that it is my responsibility to ensure the safet rent events.
-Any damages to Institute property Signature: Date: · - PERSON IN CHARGE For Institute Schedu ıler: This event has been placed in the Institute Calendo ar of Events : Distribution: OFFICE OF COMMUNICATI IONS CAMPUS SAFETY SCHOOL/OFFICE PERSON IN CHARG E
+Facilities Manage ment (cont.): Does this event inv olve a live band? ○ Yes O No If YES, are the perf formers CalArts students? ○ Yes O No IF YOU ANSWERE FOR APPROVAL.
+D NO, THE ASSOCIATE VICI E PRESIDEI NT/CHIEF OPERAT ING OFFICER (AVP/COO) MUST SIGN First and Last nam es of non-student performe rs: Signature: Date: ASSOCIATE VICE PRESIDEN T/CHIEF OPERATII NG OFFICER form will automati Monitors in th cally include your event in e your event if publicity is requested.
+Comple unications to publicize the program through: email to subscribers Do you want Comr nunications to publicize?
+O Yes O No DI EASE SEND AD DITIONAL PUBLICITY MAT EDIALS TO ), cots@calarts odi f this event is a fundraiser, S FUNDRAISER FORM 14 D ities Coordinator to discuss terms and comp lete the Is this event/perform rmance a fundraiser? ○ Yes ○ No IF YES, THE ASSO CIATE VICE PRESIDENT/CH IEF FINAN CIAL OFFICER (AV P/CFO) MUST SIGN HERE FOR APPROVAL.
+Signature: Date: ASSOCIATE VICE PRESIDEN T/CHIEF FINANCIA AL OFFICER participants and au d that it is my responsibility to ensure the safet rent events.
+Any damages to Institute property Signature: PERSON IN CHARGE Date: PERSON IN CHARGE For Institute Schedu ıler: This event has been placed in the Institute Calend ar of Events ): - Distribution: OFFICE OF COMMUNICAT TONS CAMPUS SAFETY SCHOOL/OFFICE O PERSON IN CHARG SE